multi-repo-demo/.github/profile/README.md

 winget install gitkraken.cli
 ```

-> MacOS specific Note: If you use `oh-my-zsh`, you will need to run `unalias gk`.
+> **MacOS specific Note**: If you use `oh-my-zsh`, you will need to run `unalias gk`.
 This command is only temporary when run within a specific tab/console instance.
 To make it permanent you can add the unalias command to your `.zshrc` config.

 ### Forking the repos